zcmarine/dotfiles/.config/powerline/README.md

-Install the Kubernetes segment with `pip install powerline-kubernetes`
+Install the [powerkube segment](https://github.com/zcmarine/powerkube) by following the README.md there.

 After making changes, restart powerline with `powerline-daemon --replace`